ye-kyaw-thu/NLP-Class/exercise/README.md

 8. Grapheme-to-Phoneme Conversion Model Building with CRF
 9. Spelling Checker with a Dictionary (let's use string similarity measures)
 10. Developing a New Keyboard based on kKg
+11. Preprocessing for FST, read myPOS corpus and change format to OpenFST files
+12. Practical running FSA model based on the PDF files that I uploaded (refer 11-fsm4NLP.pdf slide)

 *** to all my students,
 Try to finish above all homeworks ASAP!!!